 About me

-I am a PhD candidate at the Security Group of Eindhoven University of Technology under the supervision of dr. Luca Allodi.
-I’ve completed my studies cum laude in Computer Sciences and Engineering at Alma Mater Studiorum - University of Bologna, Italy in 2019; the thesis is entitled “CARONTE: a Crawler for Adversarial Resources Over Non Trusted, high-profile Environments” and has been published in the proceedings of the 1st Workshop on Attackers and Cyber-Crime Operations (WACCO) held at IEEE European Symposium on Security and Privacy 2019 in Stockholm, Sweden.
+I’ve completed my studies cum laude in Computer Sciences and Engineering at Alma Mater Studiorum - University of Bologna, Italy in 2019; the thesis has been published in the proceedings of the 1st Workshop on Attackers and Cyber-Crime Operations (WACCO) held at IEEE European Symposium on Security and Privacy 2019 in Stockholm, Sweden.

 Personal

-In my spare time, I enjoy bouldering, trekking in the nature, playing piano and CTFs on HackTheBox; my handle is alphacentauri.
-With some friends, we have a blog where we (seldom) publish writeups of the boxes we own on HackTheBox.
+In my spare time, I enjoy bouldering, cycling through North Brabant (NL), hiking, tinkering (I’m on a mission to repair everything I can), playing piano and CTFs on HackTheBox; my handle is alphacentauri.
+With some friends, we have a blog where we (seldom) used to publish writeups of the boxes we own on HackTheBox.